elastos/Elastos.Developer.Website/content/elastos_trinity/guides/available_intents.md

 ##### Description

-Shares some content either inside another Trinity dApp, or thr ough the native OS share feature.Shared content includes a title and a (optional) url.
+Shares some content either inside another elastOS dApp, or thr ough the native OS share feature.Shared content includes a title and a (optional) url.

 It's up to the receiving app to share the content in a suitable way.
 A chat application would show a new clickable message to a user, and when clicked, the "url" is activated.
 The built-in friends app would instead let the user pick a friend and send a remote notification to that friend with the embedded shared content.